News & Events

-Unilateral hearing loss is the primary symptom in 90 percent of patients diagnosed with acoustic neuroma.
+A unilateral hearing loss is a primary symptom in 90 percent of patients diagnosed with acoustic neuroma.
 Tinnitus and vertigo are also common symptoms.
 Neurotologist Dr. Kutz talks about this debilitating disease as well as when and if you should contact your physician about hearing loss, ringing in the ears, dizziness, or vertigo on FacebookLive at 1 p.m.
 Friday, July 14.

 June 23, 2017

 Dr. Jacob Hunter discusses hearing loss and cochlear implantation on Facebook Live Chat

 Hearing loss that occurs gradually as you age is common, with about a quarter of adults between the ages of 55 and 64 experiencing some degree of loss.
 The number rises to almost 1 in 2 for those older than 65.
 A neurotologist, Dr. Hunter discusses these topics on Facebook Live at 1 p.m. on June 23.